cabbi/jsonize/README.md

   var myDeserializedMap = Jsonize.fromJson(jsonRep);
 '''

+[Jsonize.toJson] allows indentation for a bigger but more user readable json string.

 For more comples examples like subclasses, please refer to the examples section.

 ## Additional information